splynx/docs/files/en/addons_modules/sageone/sageone.md

 ![SageOne transaction categories](sageone_transactions_tariffs.png)

 Once you have enabled these fields for the desired types of tariffs, you can simply navigate to the tariffs and assign categories to individual plans.
-For example, we will assign the *fiber* category to the *fiber* internet plan.

 Navigate to `Tariff plans / Internet`, find in the list the desired Internet plan and click on *Edit* icon, scroll down to the bottom of the page, in the field `Transaction category` change the default category to the corresponding category you have created.